twopirllc/pandas-ta/README.md

 # **Support**

-Feeling generous, like the package or want to see it become more mature package?
+Feeling generous, like the package or want to see it become more a mature package?
 Please consider:

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/twopirllc)